joeszafarowicz/CumulusWeatherAppWebsite/_pages/privacyterms.md

 <br>

 # Information Collection
 Cumulus does not collect or store any personally identifiable information.
 Cumulus may ask for permission to access your location but this can be changed at anytime under your devices' settings and is not required.
-When you allow location access to Cumulus, your location is used along with the Dark Sky servers to retrieve weather forecasts for your location.
+When you allow location access to Cumulus, your location is used with the weather data server selected by you under Cumulus' data source settings to retrieve weather forecasts for your location.
 Your location is also used when the today widget or Siri shortcuts are enabled.
 Your location is only used each time a request is made.
 None of the information sent is personally identifiable or stored by any third party.

 <br>